Particles: the difference between WA and GA

 A: watashi ga Lloyd desu.

-Here’s a similar example I came up with, showing how the question changes when we use an adjectival sentence.
+Here’s a similar example I came up with, showing how the question changes when we use an adjective.

 Q: What do you think of Japan?